Krengus/DU_ASTco/MuContainerMonitor/readme.md

 paste code from MuContainerMonitor.json

-edit code and set user variables: title, containerMaxVolume and ore prices
+edit code and set user variables in unit > start: title, containerMaxVolume and ore prices

+color can be changed in library > start: color1 and color2